 The Director will work with an Executive Committee, chaired by a faculty member other than the Director that is composed of at least five senate faculty and senior researchers from the unit.
 It is expected that the ORU will work to identify committee members that span intellectual and divisional boundaries to ensure the continuing multidisciplinary nature of the ORU and its mission.
-This committee, along with the Director, forms the key decision-making body for the unit.
+The Executive Committee can also constitute the internal Advisory Committee required by the Systemwide Policies and Procedures for Organized Research Units or be a sunset of that Advisory Committee.
+The Executive Committee, along with the Director, forms the key decision-making body for the unit.
 The committee should meet at least quarterly and, together with the Director, establish the unit's goals, determine criteria for membership in the ORU, recommend changes in the unit's membership, advise the Director on major decisions affecting the unit (e.g., appointments and promotions of research scientists/scholars, and submission of major contract and grant proposals), and critically evaluate the unit's effectiveness on an ongoing basis.
 Major decisions of the Executive Committee should be reported by the Director in the unit's Annual Report.
 The Executive Committee should meet with the ORU review committee (see Section VII) and otherwise be available for consultation with five-year review committees during the course of the ORU's review.